teracow/read-codebook/README.md

 ![icon](images/icon.png) read-codebook.py
 ---
 This is a **[python](https://en.wikipedia.org/wiki/Python_(programming_language))** script to read through a previously decrypted **[Codebook](https://www.zetetic.net/codebook/)** database file.
 The idea is to quickly traverse the dB structure to get to the required infomation.
-This is all text based and is very simple to use.
+This is all console based and is very simple to use.
 No modifications to the database are possible.

 ---
 ###**Description:**